Spinel Buying Guide

 Spinel Buying And The 4 Cs

-Although red and blue colored spinels command the highest prices, clarity and carat can also have a significant effect on value.
+Although red and blue colored spinels command the highest prices, clarity and carat weight can also have a significant effect on value.
 Myanmar (“Burmese”) provenance always adds value.

 The IGS spinel value listing has price guidelines for spinel buying with different color grades, sizes, and cut styles.